Autodesk-Forge/forge-tutorial-postman/ModelDerivative_07/instructions/task-3_op1.md

 - Set up a webhook to notify you when the job is done.

-For the purpose of this tutorial you will check the status of the translation job, and wait for the `progress` attribute to become `complete`.
+For this tutorial, check the status of the translation job, and wait for the `progress` parameter to become `complete`.
 For more information on webhooks, see the [documentation on Model Derivative webhook events](https://forge.autodesk.com/en/docs/webhooks/v1/reference/events/model_derivative_events)

-1. In the Postman sidebar, click Task 3 - Translate Source File > Option 1 - Translate to SVF2 > Check Status of Job**.
+1. In the Postman sidebar, click Task 3 - Translate Source File > Option 1 - Translate to SVF > Check Status of Job**.
 The request loads.

    ![Check Status of Job](../images/task3-check_status_of_job.png "Check Status of Job")

-   Note the use of the URL-safe Base64-encoded URN of the source file as a URI parameter (the `t7_url_safe_urn_of_source` variable)
+   Notice how the URL-safe Base64-encoded URN of the source file is used as a URI parameter (by way of the `t7_url_safe_urn_of_source` variable)

 2. Click **Send**.
-You will see a screen similar to the following image.
+You see a screen similar to the following image.

    ![Successful Job](../images/task3-sucessfull_job_op1.png "Successful Job")